 Post by Tanya Goodwin-Maslach, contributing Women On Business writer

-What does any of this have to do with business?
+So, what does all of this have to do with your business?

 1. What kind of culture do your managers cultivate?

 Regardless of his position, that junior aide is an adult and presumably someone who knows what happened on September 11.
 Let’s assume he was alarmed by the notice that a 747 would be flying over Manhattan (really, really low), followed closely by a jet fighter, and he was supposed to keep it a secret.
 What about his work culture prevented him from walking into the Mayor’s office and asking for a quick chat?